OIST Wave Energy Project

 By introducing our original "Ducted-WEC" concept, we try to significantly increase the power output.
 A tapered wave-guide structure acts as an energy concentrator.
 To commercialize our product, we also develop the power conditioner matched with Ducted-WEC, and try to send the electricity to grid.

-In this paper, we report Phase-I R&D, particularly experiences from the field test at Kandooma Island in the Maldives in FY2018.
+Here, we are showing the Phase-I R&D, particularly experiences from the field test at Kandooma Island in the Maldives in FY2018.
 Concerning the power measurement results, we have a separate paper in this conference.
 The hardware details on WECs were already reported in a previous conference[2,3].

 Figure 3 shows our test site at Kandooma Island in Maldives.